-- 5.2.1 Global demand for raw materialsfood, electrical goods and clothes is increasing too quickly - 5.2.2 Progressive governments are waking up to the fact that we cannot go on taking more and more from our natural world.
+- 5.2.1 Global demand for raw materials food, electrical goods and clothes is increasing too quickly - 5.2.2 Progressive governments are waking up to the fact that we cannot go on taking more and more from our natural world.
 We need to create a "circular economy", reducing our demands on the plant to sustainable levels and reducing waste.
-In the Netherlands, the Dutch Government has promised to halve the consumption of primary raw materials by 2030. - 5.2.3 In England, the Conservatives have failed to take the measures needed to support business in becoming more efficient, and to support communities in moving beyond the throwaway culture.
+In the Netherlands, the Dutch Government has promised to halve the consumption of primary raw materials by 2030.

-Building on the Liberal Democrat idea of the plastic bags levy, we would ensure that the right incentives are in place hack and to cut on waste overconsumption.
+- 5.2.3 In England, the Conservatives have failed to take the measures needed to support business in becoming more efficient, and to support communities in moving beyond the throwaway culture. - 5.2.4 Building on the Liberal Democrat idea of the plastic bags levy, we would ensure that the right incentives are in place to cut back on waste and overconsumption.
 The Conservatives have shied away from meaningful measures to charge businesses for the waste and litter they produce.
-We would put in place comprehensive Deposit Return Schemes and make polluters pay with Extended Producer Responsibility across all major waste streams.

-5.2.5 At the same time, we would put in place standards for repairability, interoperability, sustainable construction and reusability to help communities to break free of the cycle of continually replacing items.
+We would put in place comprehensive Deposit Return Schemes and make polluters pay with Extended Producer Responsibility across all major waste streams. - 5.2.5 At the same time, we would put in place standards for repairability, interoperability, sustainable construction and reusability to help communities to break free of the cycle of continually replacing items.